UK may follow U.S. lead if pursues HSBC over tax

 Three other tax experts echoed his comments.

-A BBC report on Monday alleged that staff from HSBC’s Swiss private bank traveled to the UK on at least two occasions to advise clients on how to evade paying taxes.
+A BBC report on Monday alleged that staff from HSBC’s Swiss private bank travelled to the UK on at least two occasions to advise clients on how to evade paying taxes.

 The report was based on data leaked by former HSBC employee Herve Falciani which was published on Sunday by news outlets and the International Consortium of Investigative Journalists (ICIJ) but which could not be independently verified by Reuters.